AARP Life Insurance: Is it Right for You?

 Term Rates Compared:

 $50,000 Death Benefit, Age 60, 20 year term, Male

-These policies are no-medical exam life insurance and as you can see, AARP’s term life is significantly more expensive.
+These policies offered by AARP life insurance are no-medical exam life insurance and as you can see, AARP’s term life is significantly more expensive.
 Also remember AARP’s term life increases every 5 years.